 Target Audience

-This course is ideal both to experienced personnel (directors, accountants, lawyers, financial professionals, accounting students, financial staff) who have been working in VAT for a number of months/years, who may need to brush up their technical knowledge or fill in certain gaps and clarify certain issues relating to VAT Exemptions.
-It is also ideal for newcomers in the respective sectors who have an opportunity to get a very good theoretical and practical understanding of the main applicable VAT Exemptions and how (and when) these are applied in practice.
+This course is ideal both to experienced personnel (directors, accountants, lawyers, financial professionals, accounting students, financial staff) who have been working in the sectors for a number of months/years (who may need to brush up their technical knowledge or fill in certain gaps and clarify certain issues relating to certain transactions) as well as newcomers in the respective sectors (who have an opportunity to get a very good theoretical and practical understanding of the main applicable VAT concepts) .

 Speaker's Profile